assisi/arena-ui/README.md

 ### Building the package ###

+Make sure you have updated the `debian/changelog` file appropriately.

 Switch to the folder where you have cloned the git repo, and export the source.
 All changes need to be committed!
 Pay special attention to `-` and `_` signs, they are different in different commands.
 This is a bit convoluted but supposedly necessary.
 (TODO: try using git-buildpackage, it should be simpler).